albertogg/albertogg.github.com/_drafts/deploying-with-mina-and-rbenv.md

 ---
 layout: post
-title: Deploying Jekyll with mina and rbenv
+title: Deploying Jekyll with Mina and rbenv
-description: Deploying a Jekyll with mina and rbenv
+description: Deploying a Jekyll site with Mina and rbenv
 category: blog
 tag: blog
 ---

-The purpose of this post is to show you how to deploy your jekyll blog using mina.
-I'm not going to show how to serve the blog with nginx or apache or install any dependencies in the server.
+The purpose of this post is to show how to deploy a [Jekyll][jekyll] site using [Mina][mina] and it will not show how to serve the site with Nginx or Apache or install any dependencies like Ruby or rbenv on the server.

 We'll need to have a running machine with the following things installed:

-- Ruby installed through rbenv
+- Ruby installed and managed from rbenv
 - Nginx or Apache
 - If deploying from a private repo a new ssh keypair

-## Installing mina
+## Installing Mina

-As mina is just a gem we will use [rubygems.org][rubygems] to install it or just add it to your gem file.
+As Mina is just a gem we will use the `gem` command to install it or just add it to your Gemfile.

 ```bash
 $ gem install mina
 ```

-After mina is installed we need to run the `init` command, this will create a `config/deploy.rb` with some default instructions, is very complete and a very good base to work with.
+After Mina is installed we need to run the `init` command, this will create a `config/deploy.rb` with the default instructions which are very complete and a good base to work with.

 ```bash